Rule #1: Go for quality!

 whole lot!

-This is pretty important because you are putting your reputation on the line by advertising or recommending the product or service you are linking to.
+This is important because you put your reputation on the line by advertising or recommending the product or service you are linking to.
 It’s almost like you are endorsing them.
-So, you want to make sure you are dealing with a company that’s going to reflect well on your reputation.
-Don’t ever promote something that’s going to harm your reputation!
+So, you want to make sure you are dealing with a company that will reflect well on your reputation.

 Rule #2: You’ve got to earn good commissions

-Another thing I should mention is that even if a program is paying out a high commission if people don’t buy from them you’re back in the same boat!
+Another thing I should mention is that even if a program is paying out a high commission if people don’t buy from them, you’re back in the same boat!
 So you have to make sure that not only are you getting a high commission but that the affiliate program site you are sending them to is a site that turns visitors into sales.
 In other words, the site must have a good conversion ratio.

 After all, you are sending them the potential customers, but it is their job to turn those potential customers into buyers (so you can earn your referral fee).
-The more they can turn those potential customers into buyers, the more money you make in referral fees.
+The more they can turn those potential customers into buyers, the more you make in referral fees.

 2000 visitors to your site X 5% click-through rate = 100 potential customers X 1% buying ratio = 1 buying customer.